sarzorwyn/tp/docs/UserGuide.md

 To change the save location, you can use the command `movestorage`.
 The command format for move storage is stated above.

+If the user deletes the folder of the new path, the program may run into write errors.
+To resolve the issue, `settings.properties` should be deleted to reset the program state.

 ### History

 CYC automatically keeps a back up of the checkin and checkout history in `history.txt` file after